Posts for Tag: geography

 • Show population circles – where the area of the circle matches the relative population of the county itself.
 More populated counties will grow larger while less populated counties will shrink.
 The counties are colored red or blue depending on whether Trump or Biden or Clinton won more votes in that county.

-• Selecting the No County Overlap checkbox will spread out all of the circles so you can see them all.
+• Selecting the No County Overlap button will spread out all of the circles so you can see them all.
 The total displayed area of the county circles is the same in either land and population view, though if the circles are overlapping, you may see less total colors.

-• Selecting the Color by Margin checkbox will color the each county circle by the amount that a candidate won the county.
+• Selecting the Color by Margin button will color the each county circle by the amount that a candidate won the county.
 If the vote margin is small, the county will be colored light blue or red, whereas if a county strongly favors one candidate, it will be colored darker red or blue.

 Visualization notes